 Pitch Deck No-No #5 – My Time is Worth Just as such as Your Money:

 Don’t try and convince an investor that you have already invested months in sweat equity, i.e. your time.
 So what?
 Who cares?
 That’s not tangible.
 Yes, you can (and should) offer to work for no cash compensation (this could encourage investors to invest).

 But don’t go into a monologue explaining how your time is worth R800,000 per year, so you have thus far invested R800,000 into the company by working for a year without salary.
-Like banks, angels and venture capitalists want to fund ventures that are really on great footing already.
+Like banks, angels and venture capitalists want to fund ventures that are already on great footing.
 Their capital will just amplify the good results.
 If you’re begging, it’s a sure sign you are already in trouble.
 You either aren’t getting the traction for your product, no one else is willing to fund you, or you’ve been mismanaging your money.

 Pitch Deck No-No #6 – I Will Guarantee You an X% Return on Your Investment:

 Seriously?
 Uhm, mayday, mayday, we have a huge problem!
 You cannot guarantee anything to your investors.
 When you state that you “guarantee” such a return, you are inviting a lawsuit from investors if such a return is not delivered.
 Do not do this!
-Most investors are purely investing on the basis of achieving a highly profitable exit.
+Most investors are purely investing based on achieving a highly profitable exit.
 Normally sooner rather than later.
 That’s how they make their money.

-Pitch Deck No-No #7 – All I Have to Do is Build My Product and the Customers Will Come:
+Pitch Deck No-No #7 – All I Have to Do is Build My Product, and the Customers Will Come:

 No, they won’t.
-If that was true, more entrepreneurs would be funded.
+If that were true, more entrepreneurs would be funded.
 Asking investors for money so that you can “build your superior product” is a no-no. Why should they invest their money if you have invested nothing yourself yet, or worse, not even started building a prototype product and at least done some market research to see who will buy this?
 By saying it, investors will know you are naïve and not credible.
 Only three ways exist to create revenue:

-(b) You can convince existing customers to buy more, or buy more often, or not stop being your customer, and
+- You can convince existing customers to buy more, or buy more often, or not stop being your customer, and

-(c) You can encourage existing customers to convert non-customers to become customers.
+- You can encourage existing customers to convert non-customers to become customers.

 That’s it!
-Nowhere in this list is “Build my product and customers will come.”
+Nowhere in this list is “build my product, and customers will come.”
 Creating and growing revenue takes work.
 Plain and simple.

-Pitch Deck No-No #8 – The Market is So Huge; all We Need to Do is Capture 10% of 1% of It:
+Pitch Deck No-No #8 – The Market is So Huge; All We Need to Do is Capture 10% of 1% of It: